USDA-Farmers-gov/USDA-Farmers-gov.github.io/README.md

 # Farmers.gov Design System Nuxt App

-> This app is used to manage the public Github site of the design system.
+> This app is used to manage/develop the public Github site of the design system.

 ## Build Setup